 - Notice will be sent to all the Directors, Members, Auditors of Company, Secretarial Auditor, Debenture Trustees and to others who are entitled to receive the notice of the General Meeting.

 - Notice shall specify the day, date, time and full address of the venue of the Meeting and contain a statement on the business to be transacted at the Meeting.

-- Hold the General Meeting on a fixed day and pass an ordinary resolution for the appointment of new director/re-appointment of the retiring director or regularization of the additional director.
-Also check the Quorum and check whether the auditor is present, if not.
+- Hold the General Meeting on fixed day and pass an ordinary resolution for appointment of new director/re- appointment of the retiring director or regularization of additional director.
+Also check the Quorum and check whether auditor is present, if not.
 Then Leave of absence is Granted or Not.

 - Issue letter of appointment to the Director of the Company mentioning terms and conditions of appointment and salary to be payable to the Director.

-- Prepare the minutes of General Meeting, get them signed, and compile accordingly.
-[Refer the procedure for preparation, signing and compilation of minutes of General Meeting].
+- Prepare the minutes of General Meeting, get them signed and compile accordingly.
+[Refer the Procedure for Preparation and Signing of Minutes of General Meeting].

 - Certified True Copy of the Ordinary Resolution passed

 - Making Necessary entries in Register of Directors

 Company shall make necessary entries in the Register of Director and Key Managerial Personals and registers of contract and arrangements in which Directors are interested in Form MBP-4.

 - File Necessary Amendment Application under following Acts